 If you rent out a property you own, you need a DP-3 policy, also known as a landlord insurance policy.
 Landlord insurance protects both the structure itself as well as any landlord-owned furnishings placed within it.
 It also typically provides liability coverage.

-Landlord insurance through Kin comes with the following coverage:
+Landlord insurance through Kin includes the following coverage:

 - Open peril coverage: A landlord policy protects homes against most perils.
 However, there are a few key exclusions, including: